• About |

 4. The first Europeans to reach Missouri were the French.

-When a number of southern US states begin secession from the Union in 1861, Missouri formed a committee to decide the state’s fate, whether to remain in the Union or join the Confederate states.
+When several southern US states began secession from the Union in 1861, Missouri formed a committee to decide the state’s fate, whether to remain in the Union or join the Confederate states.
 The vote was overwhelmingly in favor of remaining in the Union, but Missouri Governor Claiborne F. Jackson disagreed.

 Instead, he chose Sterling Price, the president of the secession conference, as the state’s militia commander and prepared to battle for the cause.
 After departing Jefferson City, the two and their followers fought the Union army with Confederate troops from Arkansas and Texas.